What can scar revision do for you?

 Such scars typically result from accidents, burns and injuries but can also come from acne or certain surgical procedures.
-As a dual board-certified facial plastic surgeon, Dr. Scott Thompson is highly experienced with scar revision in all skin types.
-By employing an individualized approach to treatment, Dr. Thompson can dramatically improve the appearance of scarring and provide you with an increased level of self-confidence.
+As dual board-certified facial plastic surgeons, Drs.
+Henstrom and Thompson are both highly experienced with scar revision in all skin types.
+By employing an individualized approach to treatment, our surgeons can dramatically improve the appearance of scarring and provide you with an increased level of self-confidence.

 Is scar revision treatment right for you?

-It’s important to visit at one of our several Utah locations with Dr. Thompson during a complimentary consultation to discuss your concerns and determine whether or not you are a good candidate for scar revision treatment.
-Dr Thompson will perform a thorough examination and review your medical history at that time as well.
+It’s important to visit at one of our Utah locations with Drs.
+Thompson or Henstrom during your consultation to discuss concerns and determine whether or not you are a good candidate for scar revision treatment.
+Your surgeon will perform a thorough examination and review your medical history at that time as well.
 He will then discuss possible treatment options for scar revision that will best help you achieve the best outcome possible.

 It’s important to remember that it’s typically best to wait at least one year from the date of injury to allow the body enough time to heal.
-That is when Dr. Thompson can best determine treatment options for revision and provide realistic expectations.
+That is when our surgeons can best determine treatment options for revision and provide realistic expectations.

 What treatments are available for scar revision?

-There are many other techniques Dr. Thompson employs for various facial scars. including z-plasty, which is essentially moving the scar from one area to another, usually in a natural fold or crease, to make it less visible.
+There are many other techniques our surgeons employ for various facial scars. including z-plasty, which is essentially moving the scar from one area to another, usually in a natural fold or crease, to make it less visible.
 Skin graft or flap surgery involves taking healthy skin adjacent to the wound, or from an entirely different part of the body, and covering the injured area.
 Surgery is successful when new blood vessels and scar tissue form in the injured area.

-Dermabrasion, micro-needling, and/or our fractional CO2 laser are all ablative techniques that work to reduce the visibility of scars by resurfacing the area and make “rough or elevated” scars less prominent.
+Dermabrasion, skin rejuvenation, and/or our fractional CO2 laser are all ablative techniques that work to reduce the visibility of scars by resurfacing the area and make “rough or elevated” scars less prominent.
 Such techniques work very well for acne scarring among other types of scars.

-Also beneficial for acne scars is Bellafill®, an injectable that adds volume under the skin to lift and smooth out pitted acne scars to the level of the surrounding skin.
-Other hyaluronic acid fillers, such as Restylane, may be used to fill facial scars as well.
+Also a beneficial option for acne scars is dermal fillers like Juvederm or Restylane.
+Injectables can add volume under the skin to lift and smooth out pitted acne scars to the level of the surrounding skin.

 Because scars are highly individualistic, more than one procedure and/or technique may be employed to provide maximum improvement.
-Recovery time will vary depending on your treatment plan and can be further discussed at your initial consultation with Dr. Thompson.
+Recovery time will vary depending on your treatment plan and can be further discussed at your initial consultation with one of our surgeons.